 The Internet of Things (IoT) is a mesh of connected devices that are constantly providing information into a central nervous system.
 Imagine billions of devices embedded with sophisticated sensors that are coupled with computing power providing valuable information to use in our everyday lives.

 Mark Hung, former Vice President of the global research and advisory firm Gartner, has specifically stated, “we expect to see 20 billion internet-connected things by 2020”.
 This is a massive increase when you consider that in 2009 there were just fewer than one billion connected devices.

 These connected devices are going to add incredible value to our lives if used properly.
 For businesses it means better efficiencies and controls, which will lead to improved safety and security through the use of real-time data models.
 Combining these connected sensors in a smart building will result in a greener environment.

-This is the piece of the pie that Google wants, and their recent trail of acquisitions give a clear indication of this.
+Google has been a major player when it comes to the rise of the IoT, and their trail of acquisitions a few years ago gives a clear indication of this.

-Recently Google acquired a company called Nest for $3.2 billion.
+Google acquired a company called Nest in 2014 for $3.2 billion.
 According to Nest, “we take the unloved products in your home and make simple, beautiful, thoughtful things”.
 And they have certainly revolutionised the traditional thermostat and smoke detector.

 The Nest thermostat learns your schedule and programs itself accordingly, without you adjusting your home temperature settings.
 By doing this they claim they can lower energy costs by up to 20%.

-In January Google also acquired a company called Imperium, which focuses on cyber security, and a company called DeepMind Technologies that specialises in artificial intelligence, for $650 million.
+In the same year, Google also acquired a company called Imperium, which focuses on cyber security, and a company called DeepMind Technologies that specialises in artificial intelligence, for $650 million.

-Google has spent at least $6 billion on companies that are aimed at connecting into the Internet of Things, and this is just the beginning of their acquisition spree.
+Google spent at least $6 billion on companies that are aimed at connecting into the IoT, and this was just the beginning of their acquisition spree.